-1. Geology, Geomorphology and Soils
+Geology, Geomorphology and Soils

-42. Geology and Geomorphology.
-The Geology of the territories of Jammu, Kashmir and Ladakh have been divided into three different structural zones:
+- 38. Geology and Geomorphology.
+The Geology of the territories of Jammu, Kashmir and Ladakh have been divided into three different structural Zones: - The Panial - The Zanskar - The Tertiary Groups - 39.
+These three Geological divisions form the basis of the four physical divisions of the State.

-- The Panjal

-- The Zanskar

-- The Tertiary Groups

-43. These three Geological divisions form the basis of the four physical divisions of the State.
 The Panjal forms the Outer plain, the Outer Hills and the Middle Mountains.
 The Zankar includes the whole of the eastern region from Spiti and Lahol (32.170N.
 Latitude) to the lofty Karakoram mountains in the north.
-The Tertiary Groups include the valley of Kashmir and other river Valleys.

-44. The oval valley of Kashmir is longitudinal.
-It is about 1700 metres above sea level.
+The Tertiary Groups include the valley of Kashmir and other river Valleys. - 40.
+The oval valley of Kashmir is longitudinal.
+It is about 1700 m above sea level.
 There is a high wall of mountains round the valley.
 These rise to a height of 5515 metres above sea level.
 The only outlet of the valley is Baramulla where the Jehlum flows out through a narrow gorge.
 The entire drainage of the valley of Kashmir and its surrounding areas has only this outlet.
 In the north, Kashmir has many volcanic rock formations.
 These are mostly stratified and several thousand metres thick.
 There are many layers of sedimentary rocks which are found in Liddar valley, Baramulla district and Banihal Verinag section of the Pir Panjal range.
-Limestones and shales are common.
+Lime stones and shales are common.
 The rock layers have many fossils.
+Near

-Near Yark and to the extreme north, shales have been found showing that the region was under sea in the geological past.
+Yark and to the extreme north, shales have been found showing that the region was under sea in the geological past.

-45. Soils.
+- 41. Soils.
 In the regions of Jammu and Kashmir the soils are loamy and there is little clay content in them.
-Poor in lime but with a high content of magnesia, the soil is treated with chemical fertilizers and enriched with green manure and legume before cultivation.
+Poor in lime but with a high content of magnesia, the soil is treated with chemical fertilisers and enriched with green manure and legume before cultivation.
 There is sufficient organic matter and nitrogen content in the alluvium of the Kashmir valley as a result of plant residue, crops stubble, natural vegetation and animal excretion.
-The valley of Kashmir has many types of soils like: Gurti (clay), Bahil (Loam), Sekil (Sandy), Nambaal (Peats), Surzamin, Lemb, Floating garden soils and Karewa soils.
-No wonder, in Kashmir, soil is virtually worshipped as a miracle of divinity as it is a source of wealth of the land.
+The valley of Kashmir has many types of soils like: Gurti (clay), Bahil (Loam), Sekil (Sandy), Numbal (Peats), Surzamin, Lemb, Floating garden soils and Karewa soils.
+No wonder, in Kashmir, soil is virtually worshipped as a miracle of divinity as it is a source of wealth of the land. - 42.
+Climate: The climate of Srinagar city, in general, is characterized by temperate summer and cold/mild winters.
+Annual rainfall in the city is of the order of less than 26 inches most of it in winter and spring seasons.
+Weather Graph for Srinagar is shown in Figure -4 below.